osztenkurden/simple-websockets/README.md

 # Simple Websockets

 ## What is it for?
-It's super easy, super thin client package for event systems in WebSockets to work with `simple-websockets-server` (inspired by socket.io but with no bloat).
+It's super easy, super thin client package for event systems in WebSockets to work with `simple-websockets/server` (inspired by socket.io but with no bloat).

 # API example #1 - browser & node